-I know morning sickness is a good sign pregnancy wise, but ingrained into my subconscious I feel throwing up is considered a setback.
-So my anxiety is also on the rise with some nausea – not pregnancy related.
-I know the anxiety is because of something I am telling myself (aka self-talk).
+Anxious self-talk influences me every morning.
+Although I know morning sickness is a good sign pregnancy-wise, ingrained into my subconscious I feel throwing up is a setback.
+I know the anxiety is because of something I am telling myself (aka negative, anxious self-talk).
 To figure this all out, I know I have to do a writing exercise.
 So far, it is the best skill I have learned to help me overcome and manage my anxiety.

-Psychologist, anxiety treatment specialist and author, Edmund J. Bourne, Ph.D, defines Self Talk and how it works:
+Psychologist, anxiety treatment specialist and author, Edmund J. Bourne, Ph.D, defines anxious self-talk and how it works against you:

 - It is so automatic and subtle you don’t notice it or the effect it has on your moods and feelings.